spences10/scottspence.com/posts/2018/02/27/make-time-for-100doc/index.md

 But fist, **preamble:**

-### Let’s pick up a new skill, get a new job, all in a few months.
+### Let's pick up a new skill, get a new job, all in a few months.

 That was the overriding message I got when I started out in freeCodeCamp it's a fun and exciting time and you will see a lot of